gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 **Important notes for user-provided VPCs:**
 * If the target `/64` subnet is already occupied by another VSwitch in the VPC, the API call will fail.
 Change `ipv6CidrBlock` to a different value and trigger reconciliation.
 * When multiple shoots share the same VPC, plan your `ipv6CidrBlock` values carefully to avoid conflicts.
 Each VSwitch in the VPC can hold only one `/64` IPv6 CIDR, and there are only 256 available slots (0–255) per VPC.
 * Once `ipv6CidrBlock` is set for a zone, it cannot be removed (set back to `nil`).
-It can be changed to a different integer value when prev value is wrong, and will not take effict if the vswitch already have a `/64` CIDR.
+It can be changed to a different integer value when prev value is wrong, and will not take effect if the vswitch already has a `/64` CIDR.

 **Immutability:** Once `dualStack.enabled: true` is set, it cannot be changed back to `false`.
 This is enforced by admission validation.